pachyderm/docs/content/latest/reference/pachctl/pachctl_subscribe.md

----
-# metadata #
-title:  pachctl subscribe
+## pachctl subscribe

-description: "Wait for notifications of changes to a Pachyderm resource."
+Wait for notifications of changes to a Pachyderm resource.
-date:  2022-10-14T09:34:42-04:00
-tags:
-  - subscribe-commit
-cliGlossary:  s
----

 ### Synopsis